canmod/macpan2/README.md

 install.packages('macpan2', repos = repos)
 ```

-To get the latest development version of `macpan2`, or if the
+To get the latest development version of `macpan2`, or if the above
-incantation above command fails for some reason, try:
+command fails for some reason, try:

 ``` r
 remotes::install_github("canmod/macpan2")